nextcloud/news-updater/README.rst

 No installation
 ~~~~~~~~~~~~~~~
 If you do not want to install the script at all you can call it directly.
 This
-however requires you to have the requests module to be installed.
+however requires the requests module to be installed.
 To do that
 either get the package from your distro or use pip to install it.
 On Ubuntu this would be::

     sudo apt-get install python3-requests